yehia67/sourcify/README.md

 ## How we work

 Sourcify aims to be fully open and transparent.
-You can see what we are working day-to-day on on our [Public Issue Board](https://github.com/orgs/ethereum/projects/46) as well our [Quarterly Milestones](https://github.com/orgs/ethereum/projects/46/views/3) for our longer term plans.
+You can see what we are working day-to-day on on our [Public Issue Board](https://github.com/orgs/ethereum/projects/46) as well our [Quarterly Milestones](https://github.com/orgs/ethereum/projects/46/views/3) for our longer term plans

 ## Adding a new chain

-If you'd like to add a new chain support to Sourcify please follow the [chain support instructions](https://docs.sourcify.dev/docs/chain-support/) in docs.
+If you'd like to add a new chain support to Sourcify please follow the [chain support instructions](https://docs.sourcify.dev/docs/chain-support/) in docs

 _Sourcify is an [Argot Collective](https://argot.org) project_